AqwamCreates/DataPredict/docs/API/Models/ExpectedStateActionRewardStateActionNeuralNetwork.md

 * useExperienceReplay: The option to set whether or not to enable experience replay.
 When enabled, it may require more resources.

-* experienceReplayBatchSize: Determines how many of these experiences are sampled at once for batch training
+* experienceReplayBatchSize: Determines how many of these experiences are sampled for batch training.

 * numberOfReinforcementsForExperienceReplayUpdate: How many times does the reinforce() function needed to be called in order to for a single update from experience replay.